pedroabelleira/jlisp/README.md

 The small number of functions already implemented are contained in the file ./functions.ts.
 There are some functions implemented as native (Typescript) code and a few more implemented in Lisp itself.

-Most of the less trivial code is located in ./macros.ts.
+Most of the less simple code is located in ./macros.ts.
 There there are the fundamental macros 'if', 'lambda' (also called 'fn'), 'define', 'defn', 'eval', ...
 The interpreter simply loads those macros in the runtime at the start, but they are not special.
 They can even be replaced by user code by simply defining new macros with the same names.